Skip to main content

 7. During the second semester in the program, students enroll in three credits of PUBPOL 4990 with their Research Mentor to complete the thesis.

 8. Students are required to complete and present a poster of their research at a poster session during the second semester of the honors program.
 Several Cornell groups (e.g. DUAC, CURB, etc.) offer poster sessions.
-Contact the DUS to confirm if your selected poster session will meet this requirement.
+Contact the DUS or Brooksugprogram@cornell.edu to confirm if your selected poster session will meet this requirement.
 An electronic copy of this poster must be submitted to BrooksUGProgram@cornell.edu.

 Honors Degree